EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

 ## Services eligible for integration

 EGI Operations, as owner of the Check-in service, must approve every request for integration of new services with Check-in.
-The approval (or non-approval) will be based on some pre-requisites, the relevance of the service for the EGI community and the available resources to support the integration.
-The pre-requisites are described in the following sections.
+The approval (or non-approval) is based on some prerequisites, the relevance of the service for the EGI community and the available resources to support the integration.
+The prerequisites are described in the following sections.

 **EGI at any time can prevent a service provider to access the Check-in service**